College football scores: Top 25 rankings, results for Week 4

 Click or tap here for a live scoreboard

-Here are the 20 AP Top 25 teams playing in Week 4.
-Only teams that are scheduled to play this season can be ranked:
+Here are the 20 AP Top 25 teams playing in Week 4, with games on Saturday, Sept.
+26. Only teams that are scheduled to play this season can be ranked:

 - No. 2 Alabama at Missouri | 7 p.m. | ESPN